 '''

+Entering directory 'repos/ns-3-allinone/ns-3-dev/build'

-Compilation finished successfully
+Build finished successfully (00:00:00)

-Ons UdpEchoServerApplication:UdpEchoServer()
+Os UdpEchoServerApplication:UdpEchoServer()

-1000000000ns UdpEchoServerApplication:StartApplication()
+1s UdpEchoServerApplication:StartApplication()

 Sent 1024 bytes to 10.1.1.2

-2003686400ns Received 1024 bytes from 10.1.1.1
+2.00369s Received 1024 bytes from 10.1.1.1

-2003686400ns Echoing packet
+2.00369s Echoing packet

 Received 1024 bytes from 10.1.1.2

-1000000000ns UdpEchoServerApplication:StopApplication()
+10s UdpEchoServerApplication:StopApplication()

 UdpEchoServerApplication:DoDispose()

 UdpEchoServerApplication:~UdpEchoServer()

 '''

-Note that the packet is again received by the server at 2.0036864 seconds.
-We could actually set any of the attributes used in the script in this way.
-In particular we could set the UdpEchoClient attribute MaxPackets to some other value than one.
+Note that the packet is again received by the server at 2.00369 seconds.
+We could actually set any of the Attributes used in the script in this way.
+In particular we could set the UdpEchoClient Attribute MaxPackets to some other value than one.

 How would you go about that?
 Give it a try.
-Remember you have to comment out the place we override the default attribute in the script.
+Remember you have to comment out the place we override the default Attribute in the script.
 Then you have to rebuild the script using the default.
 You will also have to find the syntax for actually setting the new default atribute value using the command line help facility.
 Once you have this figured out you should be able to control the number of packets echoed from the command line.
 Since we're nice folks, we'll tell you that your command line should end up looking something like,

 '''

-./waf --run "scratch/first
+./waf --run "scratch/myfirst

 --ns3::PointToPointNetDevice::DataRate=5Mbps

 --ns3::PointToPointChannel::Delay=2ms

 --ns3::UdpEchoClient::MaxPackets=2"

 '''